thisbailiwick/barba.js.fullscreen/README.md

 * Add files in `/dist` to your site.
 * Add `fullscreen` class to a dom element.
 This will be the element used when requesting fullscreen.
 [Example code](https://github.com/thisbailiwick/wp.barba.js.fullscreen.demo.theme/blob/master/header.php).
 * Add some js to spin up Barba.js.fullscreen.
 [Example code](https://github.com/thisbailiwick/wp.barba.js.fullscreen.demo.theme/blob/master/main.js).

+**Options different from barba.js** `showFullscreenModal`
+* boolean
+* default `false`
+* setting this to true will trigger Barba.js.fullscreen to display a modal on a user's first time visiting the site.
+The modal will ask the user if they want to view the site in fullscreen mode.
+A permanent cookie will be saved based on the response.
+In addition and session cookie will be saved with the response.
+If a user selects to view in fullscreen mode the view goes fullscreen and on further visits once the session cookie no longer exists the same modal will show.
+If a user selects not to go into fullscreen mode no modal is shown in further visits.
+However, if they at any point click any button to go into fullscreen the permanent and session cookies will be changed so that in further visits the modal will show.
+* Example: `Barba.Pjax.start({ showFullscreenModal: true });`